iljadedeiko/discount-calculator-module/README.md

-# Module for calculating discounts on products according to certain rules on the basis of transactions (input data from a file)
+# Module for calculating discounts on products according to certain rules based on system user transactions (input data from file)

 ### Tech stack
 * PHP 8.1